Battle of Elsenborn Ridge: Initial Allied positions

 Monschau, on the northernmost sector of the German attack, was an essential objective of their offensive; a key road led northwest 27 km to Eupen where V Corps headquarters was located.
 That same road continued 12 km further to Liège where General Courtney Hodges maintained First Army Headquarters.
 This included several large supply depots in the Namur-Liège areas.
 On 16 December, the only combat unit guarding the highway to Eupen was 38th Cavalry Reconnaissance Squadron.

-Except for their positions around Höfen, 99th Division and its three regiments, 393rd, 394th, and 395th, were positioned within towns and villages to the east and south of Elsenborn Ridge and in the thick coniferous forest around them.
+Except for their positions around Höfen, 99th Division and its three regiments, 393rd, 394th and 395th, were positioned within towns and villages to the east and south of Elsenborn Ridge and in the thick coniferous forest around them.
 The division had not yet fired its weapons in combat.
 There were insufficient troops to man defensive positions along the entire front, and the Americans could only maintain a series of strong points.
 Each regiment was responsible for protecting approximately 11 km of front, roughly equivalent to one front-line infantry man every 90 m.
 There were undefended gaps in many places along the line which could only be patrolled.
 There were no units in reserve.
 Lt.
 Col. McClernand Butler, commanding officer of the 395th, later wrote:

 With such a long front to watch over, Maj.
 Gen. Walter E. Lauer found it necessary to place all three regiments of his division in the frontline.
 1st and 3rd Battalions of 395th Infantry Regiment in the north, about 600 front-line infantry men, held a position about 6000 yd long and had no units in reserve.
 The infantry at Höfen occupied a line of foxholes along 900 m of the front to the east of the village, backed up by dug-in support positions.

 99th Infantry Division used the relatively quiet period to prepare an extensive defensive system, including redundant lines of communication, precise positioning of weapons to provide interlocking grazing fire, and aggressive patrols that kept the Germans off guard.
 They also carefully integrated artillery support; registered on likely targets based on probable enemy approaches.
 393rd Regiment held the center and 394th watched over the south.
 By mid-December, the troops were well dug in and had wired their positions with barbed wire and trip flares.
 They covered their fox holes with felled timber.
 The weather was unusually calm and cold.
 Between 19 December 1944 and 31 January 1945, the average maximum temperature at the front lines in Europe was 33.5 °F. (0.83 °C.), and the average minimum temperature 22.6 °F. (−5.2 °C.).

 The American defensive line in the Ardennes had a gap south of Losheimergraben.
 General Leonard T. Gerow, in command of V Corps, recognized it as a possible avenue of attack by the Germans.
-This area, which lay between V Corps and Troy H. Middleton's VIII Corps to its south, was undefended; just patrolled by jeep.
+This area, which lay between V Corps and Troy H. Middleton's VIII Corps to its south, was undefended apart from jeep patrols.